zoturen/dns-server/README.md

 ## Usage

+1. `make prepare ` This restores the project and creates local dev certs.
+2. `make run_data` This starts the data layer server.
+The backend is Postgres.
+3. `make run_web` This starts the web server and exposes a very simple API.
-1. ` cd Server && dotnet run ` This starts the server and listens to Udp port 13000 and exposes a empty Web api for now.
+4. `make run_resolver` This starts the DNS resolver.
+It listens on port 13000 by default and only exposes a UDP port.
+5. Add some data to the database.
+This is currently done by the web server.
-2. `nslookup -q=mx -port=13000 test.com localhost` Yeah we can reply with a MX record.
+6. `nslookup -q=mx -port=13000 test.com localhost` This should return the MX record if the zone and record is in the database.

 ## Whats inside

-1. Not much.
-2. A, CNAME, MX.
-These are serializable from a object to an answer.
+Nothing much as of yet.\
+I'm working on this as a side project when I got spare time from school.